leslierere/leetcode_with_python/notes-tree.md

-* Solution-  inorder traversal, recursive
+#### Solution-inorder traversal, recursive
-* Solution- divide and conquer-**worth doing and thinking**

-* Solution-**Follow up:**
+#### Solution-Follow up:worth@1.13

 What if the BST is modified (insert/delete operations) often and you need to find the kth smallest frequently?
 How would you optimize the kthSmallest routine?

 B+tree的思想

+> combine an indexing structure (we could keep BST here) with a double linked list.

 Ref: https://leetcode.com/articles/kth-smallest-element-in-a-bst/